solariumphp/solarium/docs/plugins.md

 // without the plugin this query would fail as it is bigger than the default servlet container header buffer
 $resultset = $client->select($query);

-// display the total number of documents found by solr echo 'NumFound: '.$resultset->getNumFound();
+// display the total number of documents found by Solr echo 'NumFound: '.$resultset->getNumFound();

 // show documents using the resultset iterator